 Baltimore Oriole and Tree Swallow by Joel Trick

-The public is invited to celebrate World Migratory Bird Day on Sunday, May 19, 2019, at Forest Beach Migratory Preserve!
-Buy native plants, hear great speakers and go on fun bird hikes.
+The public is invited to celebrate World Migratory Bird Day on Sunday, May 17, 2020, at Forest Beach Migratory Preserve!
+Buy native plants, get a free milkweed plant, hear great speakers and go on fun bird hikes.
 Details and times are below.
-Proceeds from the plant sale, rummage and craft tables will support the Observatory's monitoring and research initiatives.
+Proceeds from the plant sale, will support the Observatory's monitoring and research initiatives.
 All other activities are free.
-Food is available.

 Native plant sale

 Beautify your yard and support the pollinators and insects that our favorite birds need to survive.
-Choose from hundreds of native perennials, heirloom annuals, and more, and consult with experts on the right plants for your garden.
+Get a free milkweed plant, choose from hundreds of native perennials, heirloom annuals, and more, and consult with experts on the right plants for your garden.
 Visit with Lisa Oddis from Wild Ones about the importance of native plants and pollinators.
 Lisa is the president of the Menomonee River Area Chapter of Wild Ones.
 All sales support the Observatory.
 Time: 7:30 a.m.-2:30 p.m.
 Check out our plant inventory list.